Find inspiration for your next journey! Request a Free Catalog and Join our Newsletter.

 Itinerary

 Depart the U.S. on an evening flight to Lisbon.
-Upon arrival the next morning, transfer to your apartment-style hotel near the city center: your home for the next two and a half weeks.
+Upon arrival the next morning, you’ll be met and assisted with transfer to your apartment-style hotel near the city center: your home for the next two and a half weeks.
 Transfer time from the airport to the aparthotel is dependent on traffic, expect approximately 30 minutes in travel time.
 Each traveler will receive a customized welcome package containing general information about the area, as well as a map of the city.
-Your Smithsonian Journeys Travel Director will be in residence and available this afternoon and throughout the program for suggestions regarding sightseeing, restaurants, and independent activities.
+Your Smithsonian Journeys resident director will be available this afternoon and throughout the program for suggestions regarding sightseeing, restaurants, and independent activities.
 The afternoon is yours to get settled and explore the neighborhood.
 In the evening, meet your fellow travelers to kick off your stay in Portugal with a welcome reception and dinner.
 (R,D)

 Day 3 — Lisbon

-After breakfast at the hotel, learn about the history of Lisbon from its founding by the Phoenicans until today, tracing the tales of adventurous monarchs and famous navigators.
+After breakfast at the hotel, a local expert will give a talk about the history of Lisbon from its founding by the Phoenicians until today, tracing the tales of adventurous monarchs and famous navigators.
 Then set out to discover the city’s World Heritage-designated monuments: the Tower of Belém and the Jerónimos Monastery.
-Set near the mouth of the Tagus River, both sites are tied to Portugal’s seafaring history and stunning examples of the country’s Manueline architecture style, which blends Gothic elements with nautical themes.
+Set near the mouth of the Tagus River, both sites are tied to Portugal’s seafaring history and stunning examples of the country’s Manueline architectural style, which blends Gothic elements with nautical themes.
 Take a walk in the captivating Baixa district, a 2,000-year-old town that was a thriving trade center before it was destroyed by the massive earthquake of 1755.
 It was rebuilt as a “modern city” using the latest 18th-century innovations—many of which are still visible today.
-After lunch at a waterfront restaurant, enjoy the rest of the day to get to know Lisbon on your own.
+After lunch at a waterfront restaurant, enjoy the rest of the day getting to know Lisbon on your own.
 (B,L)

 Day 4 — Lisbon

 Venture into the steep, winding streets of the Alfama with a local guide to discover one of the city’s oldest neighborhoods, shaped first by the Visigoths and then by the Moors.
 See the 11th-century stone walls of the hilltop Castelo São Jorge, and admire expansive views of Lisbon from the Miradouro do Recolhimento.
-After lunch at leisure, gather for a lecture on Portugal’s 20th-century history followed by an informal discussion with your expert in the Smithsonian Travelers Corner.
+After lunch at leisure, gather for a lecture on Portugal’s 20th-century history followed by an informal discussion with your Smithsonian Journeys Expert in the Travelers Corner.
 (B)

 Day 5 — Lisbon

-• Optional Food and Traditions Track 1.1: Culinary tour of Lisbon
+• Optional Food and Traditions Track 1 of 2: Culinary tour of Lisbon

 Day 6 — Lisbon/Evora